- Common Emergency Procedures in Horses

 In many equine emergencies, your veterinarian will travel to your location to assess and treat your horse.
 However, in some cases it may be necessary to transport your ill or injured horse for treatment.

 Before loading an injured horse, be sure that the horse is stabilized and the injury immobilized as much as possible.
 A low ramp facilitates loading and unloading of an injured horse.
-While in the trailer, the horse may lean on the wall or partitions to help reduce the weight load on the injured leg.
+While in the trailer, the horse may lean on the wall or partitions to help reduce the weight load on an injured leg.
 It will be easier for the horse to travel with partitions in place rather than loose in a makeshift stall.
 A sling can be placed under the abdomen to help the horse take weight off the injured limb.
 Many trailers have standing stalls at 45° angles (slant load trailers), which help horses balance during transport.
 If a regular straight-load trailer is used, the horse should face backward for a foreleg injury, and forward for a hindleg injury, to help cushion sudden stops.
 Providing hay helps relieve anxiety.
 Frequent stops should be made to check on the status of the horse and provide drinking water.

 If the horse is severely injured and cannot stand, it can be pulled onto the trailer using a large tarp or blanket.
 The horse should be kept sedated during transport, to avoid injuries.
 A head protector or bandage can be used to protect the eyes and head from self-induced trauma.
 Bandages should also be applied to the lower legs to avoid trauma caused by paddling or thrashing.